-77. TeamViewer – TeamViewer lets you control any computer on the Internet from your Mac so long as you have its access details.
+- TeamViewer: lets you control any computer on the Internet from your Mac as long as you have its access details.
 It's a boon for those who wish to get or give technical help remotely.

-80. dupeGuru – dupeGuru helps you find and delete duplicate files from your Mac so you can reclaim the precious memory space which has been occupied by these useless duplicate files.
+- dupeGuru: helps you find and delete duplicate files from your Mac so that you can reclaim the precious memory space that has been occupied by these useless duplicate files.

-81. Monolingual – Monolingual helps you remove unnecessary language files from your Mac to free up memory space.
-If you use your Mac only in one language, you can have the others removed with this app to reclaim memory space.
+- Monolingual: helps you remove unnecessary language files from your Mac to free up memory space.
+If you only use one language with your Mac, you can have the others removed with this app to reclaim memory space.

 Task and To-Do Lists

-82. Org mode – Org mode helps you create to-do task lists in plain text on a simple interface.
-You can enter a headline for a task and it can then easily be converted into a task using this intelligent app.
+- Org mode: helps you create to-do task lists in plain text on a simple interface.
+You can enter a headline for a task that can easily be converted into a task using this intelligent app.

-83. Todo.txt – Todo.txt helps you work with the tasks that you have been adding to a txt file.
+- Todo.txt: helps you work with the tasks that you have been adding to a txt file.
 It simplifies the entire process of creating tasks by letting you add tasks from a graphical user interface and command line.

-84. Taskwarrior – Taskwarrior helps you create tasks right from the command line on your Mac.
-You just need to enter your task and the time when it should happen, and the app will take care of the rest for you.
+- Taskwarrior: helps you create tasks from the command line on your Mac.
+Just enter your task and the time when it should happen, and the app will take care of the rest.

-85. Todour – Tell Todour where your todo.txt file is, and it will create an organized list of tasks for you so you can manage your tasks in a better way than managing from a plain text file.
+- Todour: Tell the app where your todo.txt file is, and it will create an organized list of tasks for you so that you can manage your tasks in a better way other than from a plain text file.

-86. Freemind – Freemind is a mind mapping tool for you to put the thoughts running in your mind onto your screen to be shared with others.
-It has tons of other features such as project workplace, creation of subtasks, time recording, and so on.
+- Freeplane: mind-mapping tool forked from FreeMind that lets you put your thoughts onto your screen to share with others.
+It has tons of other features, such as project workplace, creation of subtasks, time recording, and so on.

-87. Quicksilver – Quicksilver is actually a launcher for your Mac that learns your habits and helps you work more productively on your machine.
-It has more features than Spotlight and can definitely let you be more productive as it knows what's important to you and only shows that content on your screen.
+- Quicksilver: this is actually a launcher for your Mac that learns your habits and helps you work more productively on your machine.
+It has more features than Spotlight and can let you be more productive, as it knows what's important to you and only shows that content on your screen.

-88. Alfred – Alfred is a productivity app for Mac that provides tons of features.
-It contains features such as search and browse, and the results will be prioritized according to your habits, useful clipboard that knows what you are typing, and so on.
+- Alfred: productivity app for Mac that provides tons of features.
+It has search and browse, and the results will be prioritized according to your habits.
+There's also a useful clipboard that knows what you are typing.

-89. Double Commander – Double Commander is an open source file explorer and a good replacement for the Finder app on your Mac.
+- Double Commander: open source file explorer and good replacement for the Finder app on your Mac.
 It helps you manage files on your Mac and supports two panels side by side for quick file transfers.

-90. muCommander – muCommander is a lightweight and cross-platform file manager with support for dual panes.
+- muCommander: lightweight and cross-platform file manager with support for dual panes.
 It has support for archive extraction, tabbed navigation, modification of ZIP without recompressing, and is available in over 27 languages.

-91. trolCommander – trolCommander is a feature-rich file explorer that supports dual pane, tabbed navigation, supports multiple virtual systems, and can work with many archive formats.
+- trolCommander: feature-rich file explorer that supports dual pane, tabbed navigation, supports multiple virtual systems, and can work with many archive formats.

 Command Line Tools

-92. iTerm2 – iTerm2 is the replacement for your Mac's Terminal app.
-The app brings with it modern age features to help you accomplish what you want with command line.
-It has split panes, hotkey window, search feature, autocomplete, and so on.
+- iTerm2: replacement for your Mac's Terminal app.
+It brings with it modern features to help you accomplish what you want with the command line.
+It has split panes, a hotkey window, search feature, autocomplete, and so on.

-93. Cool Retro Term – Cool Retro Term gives you the look of those old cathode tube screens while you are working with the commands in the app.
+- Cool Retro Term: gives you the look of those old cathode tube screens while you work with the commands in the app.
 It makes you feel more scientific with its look.

-95. HyperTerm – HyperTerm is a beautiful and extensible command-line interface for your Mac machine to help you write your commands.
+- HyperTerm: beautiful and extensible command-line interface for your Mac to help you write commands.

 Audio Recorders and Editors

-97. Audacity – Audacity is a free audio recorder that helps you record audio on your Mac and also has a built-in editor to help you edit your recorded audio files.
+- Audacity: free audio recorder that helps you record audio on your Mac and has a built-in editor to help you edit your recorded audio files.

-98. Ardour – Ardour is also a free audio recorder that helps you record audio, edit audio, and even mix audio files to make them the way you want.
+- Ardour: free audio recorder that helps you record audio, edit audio, and even mix audio files.

-99. Radium – Radium has a bunch of features to help you play around with your audio files.
-It has features like velocity automation, effect automation, and pitch automation, to name a few.
+- Radium: has a bunch of features to help you play around with your audio files, like velocity automation, effect automation, and pitch automation, to name a few.

-101. Ecasound – Ecasound is a multi-track audio processing tool that helps you work with multiple tracks on your Mac at the same time.
+- WavePad: multi-track audio editing tool that helps you work with multiple files and tracks on your Mac at the same time.